vuex-orm/plugin-axios/docs/guide/setup.md

 # Setup

-At first, Vuex ORM Axios requires manually passing Axios instance during the setup process.
-Please make sure you have axios installed to your app.
+The Axios plugin can be installed with Vuex ORM using the `VuexORM.use` plugin install method.

-To install Vuex ORM Axios to Vuex ORM, pass Vuex ORM Axios to the `VuexORM.use` method.
-Here, you should pass your axios instance as an option.
+An instance of axios must be configured during installation for the plugin to work.

 ```js
 import axios from 'axios'